Republic of Ireland football league system

-The Republic of Ireland football league system currently consists of 12 levels.
-Traditionally association football leagues in the Republic of Ireland have been classified as either senior, intermediate or junior.
-These leagues are effectively national, provincial and district leagues respectively.
-The two highest level leagues/divisions, the League of Ireland Premier Division and the League of Ireland First Division are both national leagues.
-Together they make up the League of Ireland.
-The third level currently consists of three provincial leagues – the Leinster Senior League Senior Division, the Munster Senior League Senior Premier Division and the Ulster Senior League Senior Division.
+The Republic of Ireland football league system is a series of association football leagues in Ireland.
+Traditionally, leagues have been classified as either senior, intermediate or junior.
+These classifications are effectively national, provincial and county leagues respectively.
+However, the definition of 'junior' has expanded to include multi-county leagues (e.g. the Combined Counties Football League), municipal district leagues (e.g. West Cork League), and regional district leagues (e.g. Inishowen and north Dublin).

+The football system currently consists of 12 levels.
+The two highest level divisions, the League of Ireland Premier Division and the League of Ireland First Division are both part of the only national league, the League of Ireland.
+The third level currently consists of two provincial leagues – the Leinster Senior League Senior Division and the Munster Senior League Senior Premier Division.